So here’s the thing:

 You do not have to necessarily follow all of the 14 tips from the article, as long as you implement one or two of them you will see changes and improvements to your natural muscle growth.

-And also something to consider is that all of the tips are not constructed hierarchically meaning that there is no progression from one to another and they are not in order by importance.
+And also something to consider is that all of the tips are not listed hierarchically meaning that there is no progression from one to other and they are not in order of importance.

 All of those articles written by people on topics such as “How to grow muscles fast” who claim that by consuming another 3,500 calories a week, are nothing more but misguiding, confusing and quite frankly just plain lies.
 Well, if you are looking for ways to gain weight and by weight I mean one pound of fat every week, then yes go ahead and follow those guides.

 When it comes down to training it is always important to remember that consistency is key – staying focused and being realistic by training hard, eating proper food, and to recuperate properly.
 It is scientifically proven that it is physiologically impossible to gain more than one pound (0.45 kg) of lean muscle every week, naturally that is!